mohassy/book-store-application/README.md

 # Book-Store-Application

-This project is a Book Store application made in Java and JavaFX
+This project is a Book Store application made in Java with JavaFX to make the GUI

 There are two types of users that can log into this application: the Book-Store owner(with "admin" as both the Username and Password) and customers who must be registed by the owners.